Home>Furniture & Design>Interior Design Trends>What Is Obscured Glass

 In residential settings, obscured glass serves as a valuable design element, enhancing privacy while infusing spaces with a touch of sophistication.
 One of the primary applications of obscured glass is in windows and doors.
 By incorporating obscured glass in these areas, homeowners can enjoy natural light while maintaining seclusion from external views.
 This is particularly beneficial for rooms requiring privacy, such as bathrooms, bedrooms, and home offices.
 Additionally, obscured glass is often used in shower enclosures, creating a sense of privacy without compromising the flow of light.
 Its ability to add a decorative touch to interior spaces makes it a popular choice for cabinet doors, room dividers, and decorative panels.

-Read more: What Is Glass Fusing
+Read more: What Is A Collins Glass

 Commercial Environments